mahmoud-joumaa/obsidian-to-excel-basic-daily-notes-parser/README.md

 > Ensure Python is added to the Path while downloading
 - To install [XlsWriter](https://pypi.org/project/XlsxWriter/), run `python -m pip install xlswriter` in the terminal.
 > [!Tip]
-> It may be worth looking into Python virtual environments (venv) it you're starting to have a lot of dependencies downloaded globally.
+> It may be worth looking into Python virtual environments (venv) if you're starting to have a lot of dependencies downloaded globally.

 ## Known Issues